HUMSI — Human Security Initiative

 Mar 21, 2026New York, NY

 The Trump administration has implemented aggressive policies targeting both undocumented immigrants and those legally in the US, including suspending the refugee program, revoking temporary protected status for approximately 1 million people, restricting asylum access, pausing humanitarian parole programs affecting over 1.5 million people, and targeting DACA recipients and visa holders.
-The policies render many legally-present immigrants vulnerable to detention and deportation by stripping them of their status.
+A May 2026 USCIS memo now requires most people seeking green cards while in the US to leave and apply from abroad, reframing adjustment of status as 'extraordinary relief' rather than routine benefit, potentially affecting roughly 1 million people with pending applications.
+The policy gives immigration officers broader discretion to deny applications, with applicants now required to show 'unusual or outstanding equities' to qualify.

 ICE implements Detention Reengineering Initiative with federal megacenters